What to do in your allotment in November

 - Cover young plants with frost protection fleece this month.

 - Prepare a special climbing bean trench now by digging a deep ditch and filling it with vegetable scraps and organic matter.
-When it’s full, backfill with soil or compost.
-The plant matter will rot down over winter and spring, providing warmth and nutrients for your bean seeds to get a head start.
+It will rot down over winter and spring, providing warmth and nutrients for your bean seeds to get a head start.

 - Raised beds warm up quicker and drain better than regular beds, so ear-mark them for planting broad beans or lettuce for your first spring crops.
 Try making your own using pallets or old planks for a fun winter project.